Duc-tech-hub/Sofa-King/README.md

  ### 3. Local Environment This project relies on ES6 Modules.
 I recommend running it via a local server (e.g., VS Code Live Server) to avoid CORS issues.

  ### Attention: The current directory structure is optimized for Local Server development.
-If you intend to deploy this project online (e.g., Firebase Hosting), please ensure you remove the /public/ prefix from all asset links (CSS, JS, Images) in your HTML files before deploying.
+If you intend to deploy this project online (Firebase Hosting), please ensure you remove the /public/ prefix from all asset links (CSS, JS, Images) in your HTML files before deploying.
 Failing to do so will result in 404 Not Found errors for your styles and scripts, as the hosting service treats the public folder as the root directory.

 **Developed by duck.sssop0356@gmail.com I am a 14-year-old developer passionate about building scalable and secure web solutions.**